The Unforgivable Sin

 But if this atheist decided to turn back to God and become a true Christian, then God will accept them.
 Which is not the same for the one who committed the "unforgivable sin".
 A person who truly committed the unforgivable sin, does not even have the ability to turn back to God.
 If you were an atheist, and now find yourself attracted to God and the truths in the Bible, then you did not commit the unforgivable sin.

-So, becoming an Atheist is forgivable if the person turns back to God, while alive.
+👉 So, becoming an Atheist, as in just ignore God, is forgivable if the person turns back to God, while alive.

-But committing the "unforgivable sin of the Spirit" is never forgivable.
-This person will further confirm they did, by remaining in that rebellious state forever.
+👉 But committing the "unforgivable sin of the Spirit" by blaspheming against the Holy Spirit, is never forgivable.
+This person will further confirm they committed this sin by remaining in that rebellious state forever.
+They are not capable of turning back.

 The unforgivable sin (Blasphemy against the Spirit) is never forgivable.
 It is when calling another person, who’s obviously filled with the holly Spirit, demon possessed.
 This attitude puts such persons, who made that accusation, in a state in which they cannot repent.
 As they cannot repent, God will not forgive them.
 But it is not the same as becoming an atheist.
 Because an atheist, while still alive, can repent and turn back to God.
 And God would accept and forgive her/him.